vtomasr5/our-postgresql-setup/README.md

 # Overview

-This repo is an extracted version of how we run PostgreSQL clusters at Bluekiri.
+This repo is an extracted version of how we run PostgreSQL clusters.

 It helps you quickly spin up a 2-node cluster of PostgreSQL, managed by Pacemaker, and proxied by PgBouncer.